cylinderStudio/rails-fit-blog/README.md

-The basic idea would be to create a blog that features a daily post about my general activity level for a day, and pull information from my Fitbit account, and present it in some interesting way along with the post (maybe using jQuery or some nice UI hook.
+The basic idea would be to create a blog that features a daily post about my general activity level for a day, and pull information from my Fitbit account, and present it in some interesting way along with the post (maybe using jQuery or some nice UI hooks for simple data visualization).

 Stay tuned.